Elesha Gayman

-Elesha Gayman is a former Iowa State Representative from the 84th District.
+Elesha L. Gayman is a former Iowa State Representative from the 84th District.
 She served in the Iowa House of Representatives from 2007 to 2011.
-Gayman serves on several committees in the Iowa House - the Agriculture committee; the Appropriations committee; the Education committee; and the Public Safety committee.
-She is vice-chair of the Health and Human Services Appropriations Subcommittee.
+Gayman served on several committees in the Iowa House - the Agriculture committee; the Appropriations committee; the Education committee; and the Public Safety committee.
+She was vice-chair of the Health and Human Services Appropriations Subcommittee.

-Miss Gayman is a 1997 graduate of Davenport West High School, attended St. Ambrose University, spent a semester of her sophomore year at Loyola University’s Rome Center in Italy, earned a BA (political science) from the University of Iowa in 2001, and an MPA from Drake University through the Quad Cities Graduate Center in 2007.
+Gayman is a 1997 graduate of Davenport West High School, attended St. Ambrose University, spent a semester of her sophomore year at Loyola University’s Rome Center in Italy, earned a BA (political science) from the University of Iowa in 2001, and an MPA from Drake University through the Quad Cities Graduate Center in 2007.